jeffreyrdcs/RDPass-GUI/README.md

 * py-bcrypt
 * pycryptodome

-Versions that I used are listed in requirements.txt Run pip install -r requirements.txt
+Versions that I used are listed in requirements.txt.
+Use pip install -r requirements.txt to install the dependencies.